pratik20gb/shorilabs/README.md

 npm run dev
 ```

-Visit `http://localhost:8080` to see the app running!
+Visit `http://localhost:8080` to see the app running locally, or check out the [live website](https://shorilabs.xyz)!

 ### CLI Installation